codeequity/codeEquity/docs/ceManual.md

    { login: 'rmusick2000' }}
 ```

+All communication with the GitHub is encoded as JSON REST data.
+CE Server will make REST calls to GitHub's
-CE Server will often act upon GitHub as a service to the user, to help keep the CodeEquity project
+GraphQL interface with as a service to the user, to help keep the CodeEquity project
 in a valid state.
 Calls to GitHub may fail for a variety of reasons.
 An error handler in
 [ghUtils.js](./ghUtils.js) will retry operations a number of times if the error type is
 recognizable.
-All communication with the GitHub is encoded as JSON REST data.

 A key challenge for CE Server is that the server, AWS and GitHub are all marching along to a
 different clock.
 CE Server starts to act only after receiving notifications from GitHub.
 GitHub